openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 mo -h
 ```

 You will see the help message for Model Optimizer if installation finished successfully.
-If you get an error, visit the <a href="openvino_docs_get_started_guide_troubleshooting.html">Troubleshooting Guide</a>.
+If you get an error, refer to the [Troubleshooting Guide](./troubleshooting.md) for possible solutions.

 Congratulations!
 You finished installing OpenVINO Development Tools with C++ capability.
 Now you can start exploring OpenVINO's functionality through example C++ applications.
 See the "What's Next?" section to learn more!